Yucaipa, California: 21st century

 In 2016, Yucaipa broke ground on a multipurpose performing arts center on the corner of Acacia Avenue and California Street.
 Sitting on 2.7 acre in the heart of uptown, the 16,200 ft2 venue hosts a variety of events, including community theater, open-air concerts, dance, and other arts-related events.
 The performing arts center officially opened in Spring 2019.

 Geography

-Yucaipa is located in the southwestern United States, in southern California, approximately 72 mi east of Los Angeles.
-The city is approximately 2600 ft above sea level.
+Yucaipa is located in southern California, approximately 72 mi east of Los Angeles.
+The city is approximately 2600 ft above sea level and is bordered by Redlands to its west and Calimesa to its south.
+The unincorporated communities of Cherry Valley, Mentone and Oak Glen collectively account for Yucaipa's northernmost outskirts.